-In recent years, the use of wood biomass in Europe has become untenable.
-The massive subsidies granted to biomass firms has become out of proportion to their appropriate role in generating renewable energy.
+In recent years, the use of wood biomass in Europe has grown rapidly driven by massive subsidies granted to energy firms to encourage a switch to renewable energy.

 Much of the wood pellets used in biomass plants originate from forests in the US, where private woodland owners have seen a decline in markets for wood fibre in the furniture manufacturing sector and for pulp and paper and see the quick cash provided by selling into biomass as one of few available options.
 Due to their inability to benefit from economies of scale in certification, and lack of adequate market incentives, they are also largely excluded from certification schemes such as FSC.

 The new President has an important decision to make.
 Joe Biden can either back the continued mass export of wood pellets or create a method by which private woodlands can remain carbon-storing and profitable, by supporting their access to higher value markets for durable long-lived wood products.